Ruffed Grouse - Bonasa umbellus

 All measures used to track grouse populations have undergone steady declines since the statewide late season was established in the 1980s.
 Of more immediate concern, dramatic declines began in the early 2000s and continue to present.
 All indicators reveal signs of a population in distress:

 - depressed hunter flush rates (grouse flushes per hour)

 - declining July and August brood observations (an index of brood survival)

-- dramatically decreased recruitment of juveniles into the adult population between the 1980s to present day (i.e. juvenile per hen ratios in hunter-harvested birds)
+- dramatically decreased recruitment of juveniles into the adult population since the 1980s (i.e. very low juvenile per hen ratios in hunter-harvested birds and summer brood sightings)

 - decreased proportion of juveniles in the winter harvest (Dec and Jan)

 The goal of the Grouse Management Program is to support statewide population recovery.
 Record-low brood observations in 2017 (the second lowest in 37 years of monitoring) suggest immediate and aggressive action is needed to support recovery.
 The PGC is limiting late season harvest in an attempt to carry more birds into the spring breeding population.

 View a recording of the season recommendation and rationale as presented to the Board of Game Commissioners.

 View the 2016 report on Grouse Population Status and Management Plan Implementation.

 View the 2017 report on Grouse Status in the Northeastern US, Produced by the Northeast Upland Game Bird Technical Committee.